Sligo – Take a walk on the wild side

 The Sligo Way is 74km long.
 Beginning at Lough Talt near Tubbercurry it goes east through the village of Coolaney and Collooney and along the shores of Lough Gill to the village of Dromahair where it ends.

 The Miners Way and Historical Trail

 This trail is a 118km long network of walking paths which wind their way through adjoining parts of Counties Sligo, Leitrim and Roscommon.
-The Miners Way follows many of the paths used by the miners going to work in the Argina Coal Mines.
+The Miners Way follows many of the paths used by the miners going to work in the Arigna Coal Mines.

 If you’re doing a walk of any length, bring good rain gear and wear strong walking shoes or boots.
 Don’t forget to pack snacks, water and a charged mobile phone.